jentery/mdia360v1/index.md

 2. Games we've played and studied thus far.

 Be sure to check the class notebook after this session.

+*Please email me if you have any questions or concerns about the Final Essay*.

 ## M 17 March: Strategy